 – – Odyssey's camera system has obtained the most detailed complete global maps of Mars ever, with daytime and nighttime infrared images at a resolution of 100 meters (328 feet).

 "We've accomplished everything we set out to do, and more," said JPL's Robert Mase, Odyssey mission manager.
 Although an unusually powerful solar flare in October 2003 knocked out the radiation environment instrument, Odyssey is otherwise in excellent health.
 The spacecraft has enough fuel onboard to keep operating through this decade and the next at current consumption rates.
 The mission extension, with a budget of $35 million, essentially doubles the science payoff from Odyssey for less than one-eighth of the mission's original $297 million cost.

-For information about NASA and other agency programs on the Internet, visit:
+For more information about Mars Odyssey on the Internet, visit:

 - end -